princeote/FastMDXplora/README.md

-# Software for Automated MD Trajectory Analysis

 # FastMDAnalysis
+Software for Automated Molecular Dynamics Trajectory Analysis

-FastMDAnalysis allows you to perform a variety of molecular dynamics (MD) analyses in a single line of code.
+FastMDAnalysis allows you to perform a variety of MD analyses in a single line of code.

-It is designed to simplify your workflow by allowing you to load a trajectory once (with options for frame and atom selection) and then run multiple analyses without repeating input file details.
+FastMDAnalysis is designed to simplify your workflow by allowing you to load a trajectory once (with options for frame and atom selection) and then run multiple analyses without repeating input file details.

-Publication-ready figures are automatically generated (with options for customization).
+FastMDAnalysis automatically generates publication-ready figures (with options for customization).

 FastMDAnalysis provides a unified Python API as well as a command‐line interface (CLI).